psignoret/aad-sso-wordpress/README.md

 [![Stories in Ready](https://badge.waffle.io/psignoret/aad-sso-wordpress.png?label=ready&title=Ready)](https://waffle.io/psignoret/aad-sso-wordpress)
-# Sign Sign-on with Azure Active Directory (for WordPress)
+# Single Sign-on with Azure Active Directory (for WordPress)

 A WordPress plugin that allows organizations to use their Azure Active Directory user accounts to sign in to WordPress.
 Organizations with Office 365 already have